 - We typically go through two to three rounds of edits with the author before a final top-edit for publication.

 - We reserve the right to edit all manuscripts to improve readability.
 All editorial changes will be cleared with the author before publication.

-- Send an email to email@example.com with the word PITCH in the subject line.
+- Send an email to editor[at]khabarkeslan.com with the word PITCH in the subject line.
 Multiple pitches are welcome, but please title each pitch with "name_title_form."
-We use Microsoft Word, so all submissions should be sent in this format.
+We use Microsoft Word, so all submissions should be sent as a .doc or .docx.

 - Attach your Word document(s) containing the 300 word pitch, where you describe the content of your piece, the form the piece will take (fictional short story, painting, journalistic think-piece, etc.), and how it fits the issue's theme (only applicable if you are responding to a call for submissions).